open-component-model/ocm-website/content/docs/tutorials/best-practices-with-ocm.md

 Looking at the [settings file](../structuring-software-with-ocm#building-the-common-transport-archive) shows that some variables like the `version` or the `commit` change with every build or release.
-In many cases these varioables will be auto-generated during the build.
+In many cases these variables will be auto-generated during the build.

 Other variables like the version of 3rd-party components will just change from time to time and are often set manually by an engineer or release manager.
 It is useful to separate